 - Connect students with opportunities and services that will complement and support their academic experience.

-- Communicate with CSE Student Support Services staff and professors when questions arise or when help is needed.
+- Communicate with CSE Student Support Services staff and professors when questions arise or help is needed.

 - Pursue opportunities that will enhance their academic experience and provide opportunities for personal development.